Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: Finite Propagation Speed of Solutions of the Schr o dindger Wave Equation. Essential Self-Adjointness of the Schr o dinger Operator.

 The Ismagilov criterion considers the behavior of a regular potential $\Vm$ in some closed bounded concentric layers going out to infinity.
-If the potential does not decrease rapidly in these layers, and the layers are sufficiently wide, then the Schr{\"o}dinger operator is essentially self-adjoint.
-Note that the proofs in~\cite{Ism62} and in~\cite{Gim68} used quadratic form estimates for the maximal Schr{\"o}dinger operator.
+If the potential does not decrease rapidly in these layers, and if the layers are sufficiently wide, then the Schr{\"o}dinger operator is essentially self-adjoint.
+Note that the proofs in~\cite{Ism62} and ~\cite{Gim68} used quadratic form estimates for the maximal Schr{\"o}dinger operator.

-Orochko proved that the conditions of the Ismagilov criterion guarantee GFPS for the solutions of the Cauchy problem~\eqref{eqn:hyperbolic-equation-main}, thus his result showed the power of the hyperbolic equation method and its physics essence.
+Orochko proved that the conditions of the Ismagilov criterion guarantee the GFPS for the solutions of the Cauchy problem~\eqref{eqn:hyperbolic-equation-main}; thus, his results demonstrated the power of the hyperbolic equation method and its physics essence.

-Orochko~\cite{Oro88} and Chernoff~\cite{chernoff1977schrodinger} extended their results to singular potentials having small relative bounds w.r.t.~the Laplacian - belonging to the Kato class, for instance.
+Orochko~\cite{Oro88} and Chernoff~\cite{chernoff1977schrodinger} extended their results to singular potentials having small relative bounds w.r.t.~the Laplacian, which belong to the Kato class, for example.

-F.~S.~Rofe-Beketov~\cite{Rof70} further improved the results of Ismagilov in~\cite{Ism62} for regular potentials; Rofe-Beketov introduced a function whose norm of gradient does not grow too rapidly comparing with $\qm^{-1/2}$ in layer sets of this function.
-In~\cite{Rof70} such function was constructed when conditions in~\cite{Ism62} were satisfied.
+F.~S.~Rofe-Beketov~\cite{Rof70} further improved the results of Ismagilov in~\cite{Ism62} for regular potentials; Rofe-Beketov introduced a function whose norm of gradient does not grow too rapidly compared with $\qm^{-1/2}$ in layer sets of this function.
+In~\cite{Rof70}, such a function was constructed when the conditions in~\cite{Ism62} were satisfied.

-Oliynyk~\cite{Oleinik1994} extended results of~\cite{Rof70} to Riemannian manifolds without boundary, and he showed that the conditions on the magnitude of the gradient of the above function in~\cite{Rof70} imply classical completeness of the potential~\eqref{eqn:classical-completeness}.
+Oliynyk~\cite{Oleinik1994} extended the results of~\cite{Rof70} to Riemannian manifolds without boundary and showed that the conditions on the magnitude of the gradient of the above function in~\cite{Rof70} imply classical completeness of the potential~\eqref{eqn:classical-completeness}.

-In the present paper we want to extend results in~\cite{Oleinik1994} using the hyperbolic equation method; intuitively, the classical completeness of the potential, i.e. impossibility for a classical particle to reach infinity in finite time, implies a restriction on propagation speed, and we wanted and hoped to connect explicitly classical completeness with GFPS by using the hyperbolic equation method.
+In the present work, we want to extend the results in~\cite{Oleinik1994} via the hyperbolic equation method; intuitively, the classical completeness of the potential, i.e., the impossibility for a classical particle to reach infinity in finite time, implies a restriction on the propagation speed, and we wanted and hoped to connect the classical completeness of the potential with the GFPS via the hyperbolic equation method.